Iraneus/betamedneed/_services/payments.md

 ## Medneed Credit
 If you are eligible, you can request for Medneed Credit for whatever you need now and pay later and you can get more financing from curated financiers if needed.

-Using Medneed Credit builds your credit rating for more financing and credit options, enabling you can get whatever you need when and where you need it and pay later.
+Using Medneed Credit builds your credit rating for more financing and credit options, enabling you to get whatever you need when and where you need it and pay later.

 ## Other Payment Options
 You can pay through your medical insurance if covered.